xbst/KUSBA/README.md

 ```

 ### 1. Flash Klipper to the MCU
-1. Connect the KUSBA to your Raspbery Pi.
+1. Connect the KUSBA to your Raspbery Pi while holding down the button on the KUSBA.
 2. SSH into your Raspberry Pi.
 3. Go to the Klipper directory
 ```